ndrean/streams-chart/README.md

 # ExStreams

-Receive strams from Binance endpoint
+Receive strams from Binance endpoint with `websockEx`

 Render:
 - statistics:
-  - instant price
+  - instant price via `@streams`
   - moving average over 5s
 - SSR rendered SVG chart with `contEx` of the moving average.
 The whole SVg is send over the LiveSocket but LiveView renderes only the changes
 - CSR rendered chart in Canvas with `lightweight-charts` of the moving average.
+Only the last tuple `[time, value]` is sent.
 - [TODO] CSR with `uPlot`

 ## Example